UNDP-Data/Access-All-Data-Viz/README.md

 This project aims to provide interactive visualizations for exploring and analyzing multi dimensional data.
 [Click here to see the interface](https://data.undp.org/explore-all-data/).

+## Features
+* Load and display data for around 200 different indicators.
+* Interactively filter to focus on specific trends and patterns.
+* Display data in a variety of chart types, including bar charts, line charts, scatter plots, maps and more.
+* Provide intuitive interaction to allow users to explore the data at their own pace.

 __Link for the visualization__
 [https://undp-vaccine-equity-dashboard.netlify.app/](https://undp-vaccine-equity-dashboard.netlify.app/)